-In a time where the dominating narrative is that every entrepreneur needs to vulnerably reveal their authentic self on and offline to build and connect with an audience, I started to question whether it is possible to have a strong personal brand while being a person who values privacy.
-After years of experimentation, I am now able to report back that it is.
+In a time where the dominating narrative is that every entrepreneur needs to vulnerably reveal their authentic self on and offline to build and connect with an audience, we started to question whether it is possible to have a strong personal brand while being a person who values privacy.
+After years of experimentation, we are now able to report back that it is.
 Curating what elements of yourself you would like to put forward is an art.
 Once mastered, you can show up as your genuine self, connecting with your audience without feeling discomfort about how much you reveal.
-In this article, I will discuss the importance of protecting your privacy in your personal brand and my strategies for doing so.
+In this article, we will discuss the importance of protecting your privacy in your personal brand and my strategies for doing so.

 Personal branding is the intentional effort to create and influence your public perception by positioning yourself as an authority in your industry, elevating your credibility, and differentiating yourself from competition.